largecats/sparksql-formatter/README.md

 **`splitOnComma`**

-Whether items in top-level GROUP BY, ORDER BY clauses following SELECT ...
-FROM should be split on each comma or only split when exceeding `inlineMaxLength`.
+Whether items in top-level `GROUP BY`, `ORDER BY` clauses following `SELECT ...
+FROM` should be split on each comma or only split when exceeding `inlineMaxLength`.
 Default to `True`.